airr-community/common-repo-wg/recommendations.md

    consent from individuals for the broad sharing of their repertoire data, where this is feasible and appropriate.

-6. In line with Recommendation 2, we recommend that no intellectual property restrictions or other proprietary interests, such as commercial funder reach-through, be imposed on data deposited in a compliant repository.
+6. **In line with Recommendation 2, we recommend that, for Compliance Status, a repository be prohibited from imposing any intellectual property restrictions or other proprietary interests, such as commercial funder reach-through, on any data in the repository.**

     1. In addition to reducing usability of the resource, supporting such restrictions complicates the design and implementation of query and